Words have an enormous power.

-So, if you want to communicate something concrete with your product or service, you need to evaluate which impact those words you choose will have on potential customers.
+So, if you want to communicate something concrete with your product or service, you need to evaluate which impact those words you choose will have on your prospects.

-Here’s a small guide that I hope will help you identify those words that don’t help you to sell, either because they are weak and mean nothing, or because they are not credible.
-We will also see others which have been used so much that they have become flat and have lost all their meaning, so it’s better not to use them.
+We will also see others which have been used so often they’ve become flat and have lost all their meaning, so it’s better not to use them.

-In general, the best thing to do, is to write with personality and in a clear and simple way, without too far-fetched words, so everyone can understand the essence of the message, yet avoiding falling into clichés.
+Best is to avoid cliches and try to show your brand’s personality in a clear and simple way, without too far-fetched words, so everyone can understand the essence of the message.

-In this guide I also give you examples to replace those words that are not appropriate for others that have a greater impact and help you achieve your goal: to attract the attention of your ideal customer and make her choose you.
+In this guide I also give you examples to replace those words that aren’t helping for others that have a greater impact and help you achieve your goal: to attract the attention of your ideal customer and make her choose you.

 Are you ready?

-Let’s see those tiresome words that don’t do you any favours.
+Let’s see those boring words that don’t help you at all.

-I know it’s tempting to use expressions like “the best saddle for your bike” “the most comfortable mattress on the market” “the easiest app to use”, etc. because you’re in love with your product and you genuinely think it’s the best on the market.
+I know it’s tempting to use expressions like “the best saddle for your bike” “the most comfortable mattress on the market” “the easiest app to use”, etc. because you do think your product is the best on the market.

 But when a person who doesn’t know your product reads expressions like these, they become suspicious and picture a huckster talking, in the pejorative sense of the word; thoughts like “Of course, what else would you say since you’re the one selling it” and the like come to mind.

-Superlatives are not credible and don’t say good things about the level of imagination and communication of the person who writes.
+Superlatives aren’t credible and don’t say any good about the level of imagination and communication of the writer.

-There are other more plausible ways to convey the exceptionality of your product without resorting to “super words”; these are descriptions of the benefits of the product or service and testimonials of customers.
+There are other more plausible ways to convey the exceptionality of your product without resorting to superlatives:

 Another way to say that your product is the best thing on the market today is to provide some data and details of its features and benefits.

-This kind of palpable data is what is going to convince the person who reads that your course is really the best thing they are going to find on the internet, and you will have more options to convince them than if you just use superlatives.
+This kind of palpable data is what is going to convince the reader that your course is really the best thing they are going to find on the internet, better than just using superlatives.

-“More than 1000 customers use it”, “More than 500 companies have already chosen us”, are expressions that we read every day on a worrying number of companies’ websites.
+We read all the time expressions like “More than 1000 customers use it”, “More than 500 companies have already chosen us”.

-Rounded numbers are not credible, they give the impression that we have chosen them at random, however, if you use a real number, such as “1356 customers have already downloaded our app” or “586 companies have chosen us” it is much more credible because it’s specific.
+However, if you use a real number, such as “1356 customers have already downloaded our app” or “586 companies have chosen us” it’ll be much more credible because it’s specific.

 And there’s nothing more efficient to destroy customers’ trust and sink a business than to be caught lying.

-In literature, to use a variety of adjectives is what will often endow a passage of a book with poetry and literary beauty.
+In literature, to use a variety of adjectives is what will often endow a passage with poetry and literary beauty.
 Like in this example, from The Time Machine:

 Time traveller (because it is convenient to call him that when talking about him) exposed us to a mysterious question.
 His grey eyes gleamed with sparkles, and his face, usually pale, was lighted and animated.
 The fire burned brightly and the soft glow of the incandescent lamps, in the form of silver lilies, caught fire in the bubbles that flashed and rose into our cups.

-However, in digital language, adjectives are tedious most of the times, because they slow down the reading and in many occasions, don’t contribute much to the message.
+However, in digital language, adjectives are tedious most of the times, because they slow down the rhythm and most of the time don’t contribute much to the message.

-Digital language, and especially the one used to sell or inform, must be quick and precise in order to hook the reader from the first moment and not let him go.
+Digital language, and especially the one used to sell or educate, must be quick and precise in order to hook the reader from the first moment.
 Let’s see an example:

 Red car, very long and powerful, which runs flush with the road and whose appearance is magnificent, impressive and luxurious.